Changissnz/logic_statement_for_retards/README.md

 was when I was 9.
 And ever since exiting higher education, stomaching the lies of American lobbyists.
 AI AI.
 Yeah... yeah... just keep up with the whole "AI AI" thing.
 I don't want some people to become financially ruined when the "AI bubble" bursts... but then again, minusing the "I don't", I just wrote that.
 Hmmm... quantum?
 The next big thing?
+Are the Russians and Chinese behind this, you stupid fuck?